shuoyao/foodtruck/README.md

 # Description:
 A website that displays food trucks events at San Francisco

-You can view the webiste on:
+You can view the website on:
 https://gingerslovefood.herokuapp.com/